 - Mist its leaves in summer.

 This is my Ficus which has sat near my bookshelves for years.
 I rotate it occasionally.

 How to look after a Fiddle Leaf Fig (Ficus Lyrata)

 This is the diva of my plant population.
 It looks like a beauty, but behaves like a beast for me.

 Of all my air purifying plants, the Fiddle Leaf Fig is the most awkward to care for.

 Sometimes it looks lusciously leafy, but at the minute it’s sulking for unknown reasons and has dropped all the leaves from the bottom half of its trunk.
-Still looks pretty good though!
-I’m not giving up.
+Still looks ok-ish though!
+I’m not giving up on it.

 - Needs indirect or morning/evening light, not bright sunlight beside a window.

 Do Swiss Cheese Plants (Monstera) do well indoors?